Staging a Successful Intervention

 If you feel you can handle the intervention on your own, there is nothing wrong with that.
 Note, however, that you will still want to designate someone who can facilitate the process and help maintain a healthy atmosphere.
 Some people choose to use doctors or religious officials, while others simply designate a family member.

-The benefit to hiring a professional interventionist is that we have experience and can help prevent potential issues before they arise.
+The benefit of intervention assistance is that we have experience and can help prevent potential issues before they arise.
 Just because no one is yelling does not mean the atmosphere isn’t headed toward hostility, and we can adjust the tone before this happens.
 We also help with the planning, offering advice on time, location, attendees and what you should say.
 Certain details regarding these aspects of the process might seem trivial to those who have never attended an intervention before, yet can in fact make all the difference.

 More than anything, however, we help take some of the weight off your shoulders.
 Intervention is a very stressful process.
-Aside from raising your chances of success, one of our primary goals is simply to relieve some of the burden that you are inevitably feeling.
+Aside from raising your chances of success, one of our primary goals in providing intervention assistance is simply to relieve some of the burden that you are inevitably feeling.

 What happens when the intervention is over?

 One of two things will happen after the intervention.
 Ideally, your loved one will agree to seek treatment.
-We will help you make sure that they get where they are going, and you will be able to sleep soundly knowing that your loved one is in a safe place.
+We will help you make sure that they get where they are going, such as Aspire Treatment Center or First Choice Detox, and you will be able to sleep soundly knowing that your loved one is in a safe place.

 Unfortunately, not all interventions result in success.
 Should this be the case, you will need to have consequences prepared.
 If you are supporting this person, these consequences may include removal from the household and an end to financial support.
 Some even choose to cut off contact altogether.
 This seems harsh, but it is necessary.
 Continuing to enable a person who has decided not to seek help will only make things worse.
 Over time, things might get bad enough that they will reach out for help in earnest.
 In some cases, the subject even agrees to treatment as soon as they realize that their family is serious about upholding the consequences they’ve presented.